xwmx/nb/README.md

 Description:
   Show a note.

-  If Pygments <http://pygments.org/> is installed, excerpts are printed with syntax highlighting.
+  If Pygments <http://pygments.org/> is installed, notes are printed with syntax highlighting.
 ```